DiegoCoronel/ceylon-jboss-swarm/README.md

 Project metadata for both Eclipse and IntelliJ is included.
-Make sure you have Ceylon IDE for [Eclipse][] or [IntelliJ][] installed in your preferred IDE, and import the project.
+Make sure you have Ceylon IDE for [Eclipse][] or [IntelliJ][] installed in your preferred IDE, and import the project from the folder `ceylon-wildfly-swarm/ceylon-wildfly-swarm-jaxrs`.

 To run the project in IntelliJ, open the file